nocomplexity/SecurityArchitecture/learning/security-references.md

 ## Web security

-Web Security technologies change continuously.
+* Web Security technologies change continuously.
 A perfect solution does not exist.
 So make sure good practices are combined with good principles and non technical measurements for minimizing risks.

 Mozilla Web Security Guide,
 <https://developer.mozilla.org/en-US/docs/Web/Security>

+* Mozilla Information Security Guides, <https://infosec.mozilla.org/>
+Technical guidelines, principles and general information as used by the infosec team of Mozilla.